The Pro Bono Program: Frequently Asked Questions

 Can 1Ls participate in the pro bono program?

-First-year students are encouraged to get involved in pro bono as early as possible.
+First-year students are encouraged to get involved in pro bono as soon as they feel ready.
 Many first-year students will do pro bono during the fall semester, but others will decide to wait until the winter break or the spring semester.
-Before committing to a pro bono project during your first semester, consider your ability to successfully take on such a project in addition to your academic and other commitments.
+Before committing to a pro bono project, consider your ability to successfully take on such a project in addition to your academic and other commitments.
 Some projects are not available to first-year students due to the need for advanced legal skills.

 Is the 75-hour Pro Bono Challenge a graduation requirement?
 Can I do more than 75 hours of pro bono?
 How do I log my hours for the Pro Bono Challenge?

 The Pro Bono Challenge is a voluntary program and not a requirement for graduation.
-You can do as many hours of pro bono as you like, but you must do at least 75 to be certified as completing the challenge.
+You can do as many hours of pro bono as you like, but you must do at least 75 during your time at the Law School (25 hours for LLM students) to be certified as completing the challenge.
 In order for your hours to count towards the Pro Bono Challenge, you must submit an online work log at the completion of the project.
-All hours for the year must be submitted by the last day of classes.
+All hours for the year must be submitted by the last day of classes in the spring.
 Before your hours can be approved, you must also complete a student evaluation.
 You will not be able to log any hours until you have completed an online student volunteer agreement.
-Each of these forms is accessible through GoodWorks.
+All of these forms are accessible through GoodWorks.

-What type of volunteer work qualifies for the Pro Bono Challenge?
+What type of pro bono work qualifies for the Pro Bono Challenge?

-- law-related and necessitate the use of legal skills (e.g., counseling clients, drafting motions, briefs or legislation, and interviewing witnesses)
+- law-related and necessitating the use of legal skills (e.g., assisting an attorney at trial, counseling clients, drafting motions, briefs or legislation, community education, legal research and writing, or interviewing witnesses)

-- on behalf of a nonprofit organization, a legal services organization, a government agency (including both prosecutors and defenders), or a private law firm providing pro bono legal services
+- on behalf of a nonprofit organization, a legal services organization, a federal, state or local government agency (including both prosecutors and defenders), or a private law firm providing pro bono legal services

 - not for academic credit (e.g., classes, clinics or journal activities) or financial compensation